trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

    };
    ```

-   In order to fill this map, add an new administration endpoint.
+   To fill this map, add a new administration endpoint.
 A new entrypoint `Init` is adding x tickets to a specific user.

    > Note: to simplify, there is no security around this entrypoint, but in Production it should.

    Tickets are very special objects that cannot be **DUPLICATED**.
-During compilation to Michelson, using a variable twice, copying a structure holding tickets are generating `DUP` command.
-To avoid our contract to fail at runtime, LIGO parses statically our code during compilation time to detect any DUP on tickets.
+During compilation to Michelson, using a variable twice, copying a structure holding tickets generates `DUP` command.
+To avoid our contract failing at runtime, LIGO parses statically our code during compilation time to detect any DUP on tickets.

-   To solve most of issues, segregate ticket objects from the rest of the storage, or structures containing ticket objects in order to avoid compilation errors.
+   To solve most of the issues, segregate ticket objects from the rest of the storage, or structures containing ticket objects to avoid compilation errors.
 To do this, just destructure any object until you get tickets isolated.

-   For each function having the storage as parameter, `store` object need to be destructured to isolate `ticketOwnership` object holding our tickets.
+   For each function having a storage as parameter, `store` object needs to be destructured to isolate `ticketOwnership` object holding our tickets.
 Then, don't use anymore the `store` object or it creates a **DUP** error.

 1. Add the new `Init` function.